datacorgi01/Portfolio/README.md

 I coded my own gradient descent algorithm.
 If you go through the whole thing and compare the coefficients with the output from the lm() function, you'll see that they match!

 ## LMER MPLS.R
-I compared 6 different Linear Mixed Effects Regression models to see which one was the most accurate in predicting reading score over time for each child as they progress through grades 5-8.
+Longitudinal data are a special case of repeated measures data, with time (or duration) representing the dimension over which the measurements are collected.
+Analyzing changes over time must be approached with more advanced statistical methods since the data are not independent, and often involve dropout and missing assessments.
+Thus, I compared 6 different Linear Mixed Effects Regression models to see which one was the most accurate in predicting reading score over time for each child as they progress through grades 5-8.
 I used AICc as my criterion to choose the most performant model.

 ## EDA.R
 This is some exploratory data analysis I performed on AirBnB data.
 I created several bar graphs as well as scatterplots.